Skip to main content

 Frequently Asked Questions

-Have questions about AI location bias and cross-city recommendations?
-We have answers.
-Or call us at (213) 444-2229 to discuss your situation.
+Questions about AI location bias and cross-city recommendations?
+We have answers, or text (213) 444-2229 to discuss your situation.

 Why does ChatGPT recommend businesses in other cities instead of local ones?